geeofree/geeofree/src/notes/c/7-InputOutput.md

 This is useful for checking if, for example, the disk is full and can no longer take in additional data.

+To learn more about error handling in C read [GNU: Checking for errors.](https://www.gnu.org/software/libc/manual/html_node/Checking-for-Errors.html)

 ## Line I/O